 The willful copyright infringement is considered as a serious offence due to which the owner is given the right to take legal action against any person or entity that infringes on the copyright of a work.
 The owner is empowered to claim for the civil remedies and attain them by way of injunctions, damages and accounts.
 There are two kinds of remedies available in case of trademark infringement-

-- Criminal Prosecution- In case of willful infringement of any work the minimum penalties under criminal laws will be the imprisonment for six months with the minimum fine of Rs.
+- Criminal Prosecution- In the case of willful infringement of any work the minimum penalties under criminal laws will be the imprisonment for six months with the minimum fine of Rs.
 50,000/-.
-Further, if the infringer is held responsible for second and subsequent conviction the minimum punishment will extend to 1 year imprisonment and fine of Rs.
+Further, if the infringer is held responsible for second and subsequent conviction the minimum punishment will extend to 1-year imprisonment and a fine of Rs.
 1,00,000/-.

-- Cognizable offence- The offences for which the police officer has the authority to arrest the offender or conduct the investigation without the permission of the court are termed as cognizable offence.
-As far as the copyright infringement is considered it is also an cognizable offence.
-Thus, any police officer, not below the rank of a sub inspector can take an action and seize without warrant, all copies of the work to be produced before a magistrate.
+- Cognizable offence- The offences for which the police officer has the authority to arrest the offender or conduct the investigation without the permission of the court are termed as a cognizable offence.
+As far as copyright infringement is considered it is also a cognizable offence.
+Thus, any police officer, not below the rank of a sub-inspector can take action and seize without a warrant, all copies of the work to be produced before a magistrate.

 In order to avail the benefits in case of copyright infringement, it is of utmost importance for the owner to obtain copyright registration.
 Now if you are planning to obtain copyright required you might find the documents required for copyright registration useful.
 So go ahead and take your first step today.